GasbaouiMohammedAlAmin/Attendance-Face-recognition-system/README.md

 - Pip install numpy
 - Pip install opencv-python

-to run the java frame you need JRE(Java Runtime Environement) the extention is .jar
+to run the java frame you need JRE(Java Runtime Environement) the extention of the file is .jar
 ![](jva_frame.PNG)